aurelia/documentation/English/docs.md

   });i
 ```

-> **Note:** It is important to realise that all interceptors used with a client form a chain.
-The return value of an intercept method is passed on as the arugment to the next.
+> **Note:** It is important to realize that all interceptors used with a client form a chain.
+The return value of an intercept method is passed on as the argument to the next.
 Interceptors are called in the order they were added.

 There are two other apis that are worth noting.
 You can use `configure` to access a fluent api for configuring all requests sent by the client.
 You can also use `createRequest` to custom configure individual requests.
 Here's an example of configuration: